Income Statement Use in Value Investing

 Situation 1: We find an undervalued company based on balance sheet analysis

-If a company is undervalued in the market based on the balance sheet review, one must look at the profit generation ability of the company to make sure that the company is not generating losses at a rate that will eat away any value in the balance sheet quickly.
-Quite a few stocks are beaten down to below tangible book value as the company continues to rake up losses.
+If a company is undervalued in the share market based on the balance sheet review, one must look at the profit generation ability of the company to make sure that the company is not generating losses at a rate that will eat away any value in the balance sheet quickly.
+Quite a few stocks are beaten down to below stock book value as the company continues to rake up losses.
 In these situations, a value investor must dig deeper as to the cause of losses and make a determination if the situation is temporary and will reverse.
 In absence of any mitigating catalyst, it is wise to stay away from that investment.

 Situation 2: The company is showing above normal profitability compared to industry and its history

 This typically results from one off events such as asset disposition where the company may record the market value of the asset disposed which is above the depreciated carrying value.
 In these situations, the effect of the one time events must be isolated and the income statement adjusted to determine a “steady state” view of the business.
 This is straight forward when comparing with historical performance – however, going forward, one needs to recognize that the income generating capability of this asset is no longer there.